adrianlzt/cerebro/ia/llm/memoria.md

 Pregunta: I'd love to know more about how you pull in relevant text from web results for it to use in answers.

 Respuesta: We've built out a decently complex pipeline for this, but a lot of the magic has to do with the specific embedding model we've trained to know what text is relevant to feed in and what text isn't.

+ChatPDF parece que hace lo mismo:
+Why can't ChatPDF see all PDF pages?
+For each answer, ChatPDF can look at only a few paragraphs from the PDF at once.
+These paragraphs are the most related to the question.
+ChatPDF might say it can't see the whole PDF or mention just a few pages because it can view only paragraphs from those pages for the current question.